Philippine Science High School Cagayan Valley Campus

 Philippine Science High School – Cagayan Valley Campus (PSHS–CVC) is a campus of the Philippine Science High School System, a specialized public high school that admits and provides scholarships to high school students primarily from the Cagayan Valley region.
 It is located in Barangay Masoc, Bayombong, Nueva Vizcaya.

 Prior to its inclusion into the PSHSS, the school was named the Nueva Vizcaya Science High School, and was located at the Nueva Vizcaya State University compound.
-It first opened in 1996, 4 years after the law that created the school had passed in Congress.
+It first opened in 1996, four years after the law that created the school had passed in Congress.

 History

 Nueva Vizcaya Science High School

-PSHS–CVC was established as the Nueva Vizcaya Science High School (NVSHS) from Republic Act 7622, passed by then-Congressman Carlos Padilla.
-Its curriculum was described by the Department of Education, Culture and Sports.
-It used to be situated in the same compound as the Nueva Vizcaya State University.
+PSHS–CVC was established as the Nueva Vizcaya Science High School (NVSHS) from Republic Act 7622 in 1992, passed by then-Congressman Carlos Padilla.
+Its adopted an academic program patterned after the Science Curriculum of the Department of Education, Culture and Sports.
+The school which opened in 1996 used to be situated in the same compound as the Nueva Vizcaya State University.
 In 1997, the control of the NVSHS was transferred to the Department of Science and Technology under Republic Act 8364.